neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. [#] The specification can be downloaded from
 	`http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ciq`_.
 The implementation of
-	this specification resides in the "Party" package, which is part of the official FLOW3 distribution.
+	this specification resides in the "Party" package, which is part of the official TYPO3 Flow distribution.

 .. [#] The ``AccountRepository`` provides a convenient find method called